kevinsperrine/megadraft-uploadable-image-plugin/README.md

 class Example extends React.Component {
   /**
-   * The success responses are expected to contain a `src` property, and the errors are generic JS `new Error('an error message')`
+   * The success responses are expected to contain a `src` property
-   *
+   * and the errors are generic JS errors. `new Error('an error message')` *
    * An example uploading to imgur
    */